cs50nestm/cs50labs/binarysearch/README.md

 {% next %}

-The pseudocode for binary search could look like this.
+The pseudocode for binary search could look like this:

 ```
 set min = 0 and max = n - 1